 Consortium for Educational Excellence in Secure Settings

 In the fall of 2012, we announced the formation of the Consortium for Educational Excellence in Secure Settings.
 Juvenile justice Agencies or their education partners (a state office of education or school district) who are committed to improving educational outcomes for youth in their care may join the Consortium, which is supported by membership dues.
-Current Consortium members include the District of Columbia, Florida, Idaho, Indiana, Kentucky, Los Angeles County Office of Education, Maryland Massachusetts, Missouri, New York City’s District 79, Oregon, Utah, and Virginia.
+Current Consortium members include Delaware, Florida, Houston, Idaho, Indiana, Kentucky, Los Angeles County Office of Education, Maryland Massachusetts, Missouri, New York City’s District 79, Oregon, Utah.

 Consortium members have a shared mission: To significantly improve the quality of educational programming offered in our long-term, secure, juvenile facilities.
 Through our efforts, youth committed to our care will develop the academic and work-readiness skills necessary to successfully transition to and succeed at high school, postsecondary school, or work.